SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### distributive

+something is »⟮distributive⟯« if it is ⟮both ＿left-＿ and ＿right-distributive＿⟯

+table:distributivity|rule
-something is distributive if it is both left- and right-distributive left-distributive|ζ * (x+y) = (ζ * x) + (ζ * y)
+»⟮left-distributive⟯«|⟮ζ * (x+y)⟯ = ⟮(ζ * x) + (ζ * y)⟯
-right-distributive|(x+y) * ζ = (ζ * x) + (ζ * y)
+»⟮right-distributive⟯«|⟮(x+y) * ζ⟯ = ⟮(ζ * x) + (ζ * y)⟯

 ### arguments

 #### arity

-The »arity« of something specifies how many ＿operands＿ or ＿arguments＿ are involved.
+The »⟮arity⟯« of something is ⟮how many⟯ ⟮＿operands＿ or ＿arguments＿⟯ are involved.
-Arity is a property of operations or functions. arity and adicity are rough synonyms
+⟮＿Arity＿⟯ is a property of ⟮＿operations＿⟯ or ⟮c_;＿functions＿⟯.
+⟮arity⟯ and ⟮adicity⟯ are rough synonyms
-The arity is specified in latinate numbers adicity is specified in greek-derived numbers. something variadic has an indefinite arity
+⟮＿arity＿⟯ is specified in ⟮latinate⟯ numbers ⟮＿adicity＿⟯ is specified in ⟮greek-derived⟯ numbers. something »⟮variadic⟯« has ⟮an indefinite ＿arity＿⟯

 table:Arity of...|Name
-⟮0⟯|⟮nullary⟯
-⟮1⟯|⟮unary⟯
-⟮2⟯|⟮binary⟯
-⟮3⟯|⟮ternary⟯
-⟮n⟯|⟮n-ary⟯
+⟮0⟯|»⟮nullary⟯«
+⟮1⟯|»⟮unary⟯«
+⟮2⟯|»⟮binary⟯«
+⟮3⟯|»⟮ternary⟯«
+⟮n⟯|»⟮n-ary⟯«

 #### order

-Operations can be written in prefix, postfix or infix notation.
+⟮＿Operations＿⟯ can be written in ⟮＿prefix＿⟯, ⟮c_;＿postfix＿⟯ or ⟮c_;＿infix＿⟯ notation.

 table:notation|description|alias
-prefix notation|operator before operands|polish notation
+»⟮prefix notation⟯«|⟮operator before operands⟯|⟮c+;s∞;polish notation⟯
-postfix notation|operator after operands|reverse polish notation
+»⟮postfix notation⟯«|⟮operator after operands⟯|⟮c+;s∞;reverse polish notation⟯
-infix notation|operator between operands
+»⟮infix notation⟯«|⟮operator between operands⟯

 Trivia: The description "Polish" refers to the nationality of logician Jan Łukasiewicz, who invented Polish notation in 1924